 As an entrepreneur, speaker, and author, Scholley has been instrumental in the success and mentorship of countless businesses.
 She is a thought leader in developing company culture and has created and distributed numerous publications on the subject.

 Scholley holds a Master’s degree in Human Resources Management from the University of Texas and a PHR Certiﬁcation.

-If you found this information valuable and would like to receive more articles regarding recruiting or HR compliance updates and alerts, sign up for our newsletter.
+If you found this information valuable and would like to receive more articles regarding recruiting or HR compliance updates and alerts, sign up for our newsletter below.